zhangyu94/VObjectInspector/README.md

 - Required: false
 - Note: the root node has level 0 and its children have level 1
 - Scenarios:
-    - If want to expand all level, change `expandLevel` to a very big number.
+    - If want to expand all levels, change `expandLevel` to a very big number.
-    - If want to collapse all level, change `expandLevel` to 0.
+    - If want to collapse all levels, change `expandLevel` to 0.
-    - If already change expand by hand, change the `expandLevel` to a negative number, then change it back in `$nextTick`.
+    - If already changed expand by hand, change the `expandLevel` to a negative number, then change it back in `$nextTick`.

 ### expandPaths